energysistem/manuals/42506-Energy-eReader-ScreenlightHD/en/13-funcionamiento-de-la-garantia.md

 Trademarks.
 All company, brand and product names are trademarks or registered trademarks of their respective companies.

-© 2014 by Energy Sistem Soyntec S.A.
+© 2016 by Energy Sistem Technology S.A.
 All rights reserved.